NodeBB/nodebb-plugin-write-api/routes/v1/readme.md

         * `POST /:uid/tokens`
             * Creates a new user token for the passed in uid
             * **Accepts**: No parameters normally, will accept `password` in lieu of Bearer token
-            * Must be called with an active token for that user
+            * Can be called with an active token for that user
             * This is the only route that will allow you to pass in `password` in the request body.
 Generate a new token and then use the token in subsequent calls.
         * `DELETE /:uid/tokens/:token`
             * Revokes an active user token